dbcraig/LmRaC/README.md

 7. Define your functions.

-8. Parameters.
+**Naming:** Do not include the prefix *lmrac_* on function names.
+This is added internally during compilation.

-Parameters are passed as JSON.
+**Parameters:** Parameters are passed as JSON.
 Use json.loads() to parse the parameters into a Python object.
 Be sure to handle optional parameters and any defaults they may have.

 ```
 params = json.loads(params)